Logan Howard

 According to Yale Law School Media Relations Director Debra Kroszner, after a pipe burst on the fourth floor, water and power were shut off throughout Baker Hall — a dormitory and office space used by Yale Law School.
 Within hours, service returned to all areas excluding four dorm rooms, a lounge and an office suite.
 She added that classrooms and other offices housed in the building are unaffected by water damage.
 Still, students with flooded rooms — a total of seven individuals, according to University Spokesperson Karen Peart — have since been relocated to the Courtyard Marriott until repairs are made.
 Peart added that emergency responders were actively working on cleaning up and repairing the rooms.
 Several YLS students interviewed by the News complained that in addition to leaving their dorms, they were forced to part with possessions damaged by the flood.
 Students interviewed by the News expressed gratitude toward the Yale administrators and facilities representatives who have been managing the situation.

 If you’re dealing with water damage, it’s important to contact a professional damage restoration company.
 The pros have the knowledge and experience to quickly and efficiently restore your property.
 They can also help you avoid potential problems down the road.
-Contacting a damage restoration company is the best way to ensure your property is restored properly.
+Contacting a trusted water damage restoration company is the best way to ensure your property is restored properly.

 “[I] woke up at 7:30 a.m. to water dripping from my ceiling and realized the flood was coming from the fourth floor,” Brian Kim LAW ’21 told the News.
 “I called public safety immediately and woke up my roommate who mistook the sound of gushing water for rain.
 Within 20 minutes, water was gushing down the stairwell and we were told it was not safe and to evacuate ASAP.
 We barely had time to grab our belongings.
 I took my laptop and that was pretty much it.”